Are you inadmissible to Canada?

 - Your family members are inadmissible to Canada.

 However, if you may be allowed to enter if you have a legitimate reason to do so.
-In order to enter Canada, you will be issued a temporary resident permit.
+In order to enter Canada, you will be issued a temporary resident permit (TRP).

 A temporary resident permit or TRP is an authorized document issued to an inadmissible individual for Canada.
 To be eligible for a TRP you must have a justified reason outweighing your potential health or social threats to the Canadian society.
 Regardless of how minor your reason of inadmissibility is you must have a legit reason to enter.
 However, the issue of a temporary resident permit or TRP is not guaranteed.
 The permit is issued according to the length of your required stay.
 For instance, if you have to visit Canada for a conference lasting a week, you will be issued a TRP for one week and you must leave immediately once it expires.
 In order to extend your stay, you will have to apply for a new permit.
 Once you leave Canada the permit is no longer valid unless stated for re-entry.
 An immigration officer may cancel your TRP at any time.
 To apply for a temporary resident permit you will have to pay a processing fee of $200 which is non-refundable.
 Depending upon your nationality to apply for a TRP you will have to obtain either an Electronic Travel Authorization (eTA) or a visa.

 If you have been declared inadmissible because of a committed crime or are under conviction you may have several other options to enter Canada.
 Firstly you may satisfy the immigration officer that you will not be likely involved in any future criminal activities.
-You may also appeal for either:
+Based on the nature of your past offense and time elapsed since you commit crime; you may eligible for Criminial Rehabilitation.
+Criminal Rehabilitation has different types:

 In spite of being criminally inadmissible, you may still be issued a TRP if: